SimonVaughanDataAndCode/tonic/README.md

    chain <- tonic::gw_sampler(my_posterior, theta.0 = c(0,0,0), nsteps = 1e4)
 ```
 The output is list (chain) containing, among other things, an array (theta) with
 10,000 samples.
-You must specify the name of the posterior function and the
+* You must specify the name of the posterior function and the
 initial values for parameters (theta.0).
+* You may change the number of walkers (default: nwalkers = 100).
-For a list of other parameters (optional), see the built-in help.
+* For a list of other parameters (optional), see the built-in help.

 Note: there is a `burn in' period (of 2,000 samples, by default).
 This means the first few iterations are thrown away (not returned).